-Increasing anti-union practices on both sides of the U.S./Mexico border have spurred a revival of solidarity work over the last several decades.
-In this third article of David Bacon’s series ‘Building a Culture of Cross-Border Solidarity’, the author looks at the causes of this trend, the obstacles to it, and the power and potential of organizing across borders.
-All articles in this series were originally published in the Institute for Transnational Social Change report ‘Building a Culture of Cross-Border Solidarity’.
+In this fourth article of David Bacon’s series ‘Building a Culture of Cross-Border Solidarity’, the author looks at the growing ties between U.S. and Mexican unions.
+This article was originally published in the Institute for Transnational Social Change report ‘Building a Culture of Cross-Border Solidarity’.